Yields jump, equities waver after U.S. jobs report - Up News Info

 Article content

 Nonfarm payrolls increased by 235,000 in August, well short of the 728,000 forecast by economists in a Reuters poll.
-But the unemployment rate fell to 5.2% from 5.4% the prior month, the Labor Department said.
+But the unemployment rate fell to 5.2% from 5.4% in July, the Labor Department said.

-The broad S&P 500 and Dow fell as the slowdown in U.S. jobs growth raised questions about the pace of the economic recovery.
-But the tech-heavy Nasdaq and its global counterpart, MSCI’s all-country world index, held near break-even as the report calmed fears of an imminent Fed tapering of monetary support.
+The Dow and European indices fell as the slowdown in U.S. jobs growth raised questions about the pace of the recovery.
+But the tech-heavy Nasdaq and MSCI’s U.S.-centric all-country world index edged higher after the report calmed fears of an imminent tapering of the Fed’s stimulative bond-buying program.

 A taper announcement is off the table in September after the jobs report, said Lee Ferridge, North American head of multi-asset strategy at State Street Global Markets.